This chapter describes how to upgrade your existing Oracle Real-Time Decisions 220.127.116.11 environment to Oracle Real-Time Decisions 11g.

-The upgraded Oracle RTD 11g system will continue to reference the same external enterprise data that was used by Oracle RTD 184.108.40.206.
+The upgraded Oracle RTD 11g system will continue to reference the same external enterprise data used by Oracle RTD 184.108.40.206.

 Typically, you upgrade the SDDS database first, then the external enterprise data and model snapshot tables when you need to use them.

-For the SDDS database, copy the existing Oracle RTD 220.127.116.11 database using scripts that are located in
+For the SDDS database, copy the existing Oracle RTD 220.127.116.11 database using scripts located in the

 db_type is either Oracle, SQL Server, or DB2, as follows:

 db_type folder, read the "readme" for your database.

 Set up any objects (such as database links) that the readme indicates.

 CopyRTDSDDBData.sq script to copy the 18.104.22.168 SDDB data to the 11g database.

 For the external data sources referenced in your Inline Services, you should check your 22.214.171.124 data sources defined in WebLogic Server Administration Console.
 The JDBC data sources to be recreated in 11g are the ones for model snapshots (assuming the 126.96.36.199 production model snapshots were created in a non-SDDS database), and the JDBC data sources referenced in your Inline Services.